-I finally would only say - you mentioned in your report and again today the importance of field missions and the potential that they have to really be key players and unique players because of their presence on the ground.
-I'll take the opportunity to trumpet the fact that the Helsinki Commission will be having another event specifically on the field missions, concentrating on the Balkans - the western Balkans - on the 1st of November at 10:00 a.m. in the Senate visitors center.
+Finally, you mentioned in your report and again today the importance of field missions and the potential that they have to really be key players and unique players because of their presence on the ground.
+I'll take the opportunity to trumpet the fact that the Helsinki Commission will be having another event specifically on the field missions, concentrating on the western Balkans, on the 1st of November at 10:00 a.m. in the Senate Visitors Center.
 So the information on that event is on our website.
-But certainly something that I think we're interested in exploring as well.

-So let me turn to Seamus, please, for a merciless critique of the report.
-(Laughter.)
+Let me turn to Seamus, please, for a merciless critique of the report.
+[Laughter.]

-HUGHES: Thank you very much.
+Mr. HUGHES.
+Thank you very much.
 It's hard to do that as a fellow with Peter's center, but I will try.